“What is the local system account?”

 How Can I Use the Local System Account?

-Before you start testing anything to do with SCCM, you need to confirm that you are using the local system account, also known as the computer account or nt authority\system.
-Once you know that you are using the local system account, then you can troubleshoot problems, in most cases, by replicating how SCCM would access those resources.
+Before you start testing anything to do with an SCCM service account, you need to confirm that you are using the local system account, also known as the computer account or nt authority\system.
+Once you know that you are using the local system account, then you can troubleshoot an error, in most cases, by replicating how SCCM would access those resources.

-In a nutshell, in order to use the local system account, you MUST be a local administrator.
-There are several ways to access the local system account in order to perform your testing with this account.
+In a nutshell, in order to use the local system account, you are REQUIRED to be a local administrator.
+There are several ways to connect to the local system account in order to perform your testing with this account.
 Generally speaking, all methods start with a cmd prompt, but how you get to the cmd prompt starting point is the main difference.

 Once you get to the cmd prompt, you can confirm that you are using the local system account by simply running the whoami command.
 In the next sections, I talk about how you can get to this starting point (running the whoami command).